-- 1) on its own authority if the behavior involves weapons, illegal drugs or another controlled substance, or the infliction of serious bodily injury on another person while at school or a school function, or considered case by case for unique circumstances; or - 2) on the authority of a hearing officer.
+- while at school or a school function, or considered case by case for unique circumstances; or - 2. on the authority of a hearing officer.
 If the officer orders the alternative placement after the district provides evidence that the student is "substantially likely" to injure him/herself or others. - e.
 If the parent chooses to appeal or the school district requests a hearing because it believes that maintaining the student's current placement is substantially likely to result in injury to the student or others, the student remains in the disciplinary placement, if any, until the decision of the hearing officer or the end of the period for the disciplinary action whichever comes first, unless the parent and the school district agree otherwise. - f.
 If, prior to the disciplinary action, a district had knowledge that the student may be a student with a disability, then the district makes all protections available to the student until and unless the student is subsequently determined not to be eligible.

-The district may be considered to have prior knowledge if:

-- 1) The parent/guardian had expressed concern in writing; or - 2) The parent/guardian had requested an evaluation; - 3) District staff had expressed directly to the special education director or other supervisory personnel, specific concerns about a pattern of behavior demonstrated by the student.
+The district may be considered to have prior knowledge if: - 1.
+The parent/guardian had expressed concern in writing; or - 2.
+The parent/guardian had requested an evaluation; - 3.
+District staff had expressed directly to the special education director or other supervisory personnel, specific concerns about a pattern of behavior demonstrated by the student.